cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 protocol.
-Namely, it should only be open to inevitable attacks, such as online impersonation attempts with guessed client passwords and offline dictionary attacks upon the compromise of a server and leakage of its password file.
+Namely, it should only be open to inevitable attacks, such as online impersonation attempts with guessed client passwords and offline dictionary attacks upon the compromise of a server and leakage of its credential file.
 In the latter case, the attacker learns a mapping of a client's password under a one-way function and uses such a mapping to validate potential guesses for the password.
 Crucially important is for the password protocol to use an unpredictable one-way mapping.